Apogee Enterprises (APOG)

 AI Analysis | Feedback

-- Apogee's Board increased the existing share repurchase authorization by 2 million shares in October 2023, bringing the total available program to approximately 2.97 million shares.
+- In October 2023, Apogee's Board increased the share repurchase authorization by 2 million shares, bringing the total available program to approximately 2.97 million shares.

-- For the full fiscal year 2025, the company returned $67.1 million of cash to shareholders through share repurchases and dividends, an increase from $33.0 million in the prior year.
+- For the full fiscal year 2025, Apogee returned $67.1 million to shareholders through share repurchases and dividends.

-- Apogee Enterprises completed the acquisition of UW Interco, LLC (UW Solutions) for $242 million in cash in November 2024.
+- Apogee Enterprises completed the acquisition of UW Solutions for $242 million in cash in November 2024.

-- This acquisition expands the capabilities and market opportunity of Apogee's Performance Surfaces segment by leveraging high-performance coated substrate solutions.
+- The acquisition of UW Solutions expands the capabilities and market opportunity of Apogee's Large-Scale Optical segment, focusing on high-performance coated substrates.

 Latest Trefis Analyses